zeek/zeek/frameworks/netcontrol.rst

 certain IP address and :zeek:see:`NetControl::find_rules_subnet` finds all rules that affect a specified subnet.

-Consider, for example, the case where a Bro instance monitors the traffic at the border, before any firewall or switch rules were applied.
-In this case, Bro will still be able to see connection attempts of already blocked IP addresses.
+Consider, for example, the case where a Zeek instance monitors the traffic at the border, before any firewall or switch rules were applied.
+In this case, Zeek will still be able to see connection attempts of already blocked IP addresses.
 In this case, :zeek:see:`NetControl::find_rules_addr` could be used to check if an address already was blocked in the past.